Davy Crockett Loop

 Lakeview Methodist Conference Center

-Forest vegetation includes water oak, sugarberry, winged elm, post oak, willow oak, redbud, mockernut hickory, black cherry, American basswood, dogwood, American holly, sassafras, blackjack oak, American beautyberry, and Virginia creeper.
+Forest vegetation includes water oak, sugarberry, winged elm, post oak, willow oak, redbud, mockernut hickory, black cherry, American basswood, flowering dogwood, American holly, sassafras, blackjack oak, American beautyberry and Virginia creeper.
+Ferns thrive in the cool dense forest and jut out from the rock walls along the creeks.
 Unique mushrooms and shelf fungus can be studied in several trail locations.
 Wood debris on the forest floor provides excellent habitat for reptiles and insects.
-Coral Snakes, Copperheads, and Cottonmouths occur in the area.
-Other wildlife observed on the property include deer, vultures, hawks, feral hogs, Red-eyed Vireo, American Crow, Northern Cardinal, Pileated Woodpecker, Chickadee, Great-crested Flycatcher, as well as Snoutnose and Swallowtail butterflies.
+Coral snakes, copperheads and cottonmouths occur in the area.
+Other wildlife observed on the property include deer, vultures, hawks, feral hogs, Red-eyed Vireo, Pileated Woodpecker, chickadees, Great Crested Flycatcher, as well as American Snout and Swallowtail butterflies.

 Caddoan Mounds State Historic Site